chameau5050/Handling-Gro/README.md

 4. Set up the [Raspberry Pi](#Computer) by connecting it with the [OpenCr](#Controller_OpenCr), your computer and the to a power source.
 5. Download or clone the repository in the Raspberry Pi.
 6. Verify your Python version (3.5 and above) and the port series.
 7. Build and transfer all the code to the OpenCr (or Arduino).
-See [Compilation procedure](https://github.com/chameau5050/Handling-Gro/) documentation.
+See [Compilation procedure](https://github.com/chameau5050/Handling-Gro/wiki/setup-IDE-for-ControlMotor(OpenCr)) documentation.
 8. Build and transfer all the code to Raspberry Pi.
 See [Compilation procedure](https://github.com/chameau5050/Handling-Gro/) documentation.
 8. Open the interface and look your new Handgling GRO robot in action.
-8. Congigure UI with Qt????
+8. Congigure UI with Qt
-9. For more information, see the [documentation]((#Documentation)) section
+9. For more information, see the [documentation](https://github.com/chameau5050/Handling-Gro/wiki) section
 ## <a id="Documentation"></a>Documentation

 All the different information is available [here](https://github.com/chameau5050/Handling-Gro/wiki) in the project wiki.